Millennials want the same thing as every other age group, it's just the channels for delivering it that have changed

 Want to reach an audience between their mid-20s and 30s?
 An app may just be the perfect way to get their attention.
 Plus, if you make the in-app experience a particularly fun or valuable one, it will take care of getting you a good rate of returning customers - something all brands seek.

 Offer a pleasant mobile experience

-Missguided does app marketing really well with its “Swipe” and “App Stories” programs.
+Missguided does app marketing well with its “Swipe” and “App Stories” programs.
 Run using technology from POQ, its app has a feature where customers can declare whether or not they like a product by swiping left or right.
 The items they like are automatically added to the user’s wishlist, which is another layer of convenience.

 Similarly, App Stories provide personalized recommendations based on purchase history.
-However, members can also submit their own images as they wear their favorite pieces from Missguided, and their images might end up on someone else’s recommendation list.
+However, members can also submit their images as they wear their favorite pieces from Missguided, and their images might end up on someone else’s recommendation list.